 Trappstegsforsen, the "Stairway Rapids" are a set of rapids along the Wilderness Road, right below the lake Kultsjön a few kilometers east of Saxnäs.
 The rapids form a stairway sometimes said to lead to the King of the mountains.
-In the summertime there is a small café serving hot and cold drinks and light meals.
+In the summertime ther is a small cafe offering drinks and food.

 Marsliden is a small settlement, with cabins and a small store that servers as a good base from wich to explore the beautiful and untouched areas in the Marsjäll Mountains.
 This area is a heaven for widlife and nature enthusiasts and is a great place for fishing.
 The area hosts the highest mountain top of the region at 1590 meters which is reachable by a hiking trail from Marsliden village.

 Korallgrottan is the longest cave in Sweden and is situated betwee the Villages of Stora Blåsjön and Leipikvattnet.
 The Cave and the surrounding area is a national park and is created due to the eroded streak of limestone found in the ground here.
 A guided tour of the cave is available by Vilseledaren and is most easily booked though Gäddede Tourist Information.

 Fatmomakke and Ankarrede are two ancient Sami church settlements in the mountains along the Wilderness Road.
 In Fatmomakke, guided tours are on offer in the summer.
 These are must -see stops offering fika and accomodation in the summertime.
 Read more about Ankarrede and Fatmomakke here